 ◊ Seeking Water Justice at the Grassroots: Responding to the Impacts of Climate Change on Drinking Water Management in the Central American Dry Corridor

 This interdisciplinary and collaborative research examines the state-society nexus in drinking water provision in Central America’s rural areas in the context of climate change.
 This work explores the limited and often problematic state role in rural water management in Costa Rica, Honduras, and Nicaragua.
 Through our research we seek a “re-envisioning” of state actors’ role towards achieving water justice–including more equitable access to water and formal decision-making channels in Latin America.
 At the same time, we explore how grassroots actors both are affected by as well as push forward responses to water injustice at “higher” political scales.

 ◊ Examining the Legalization of Nonstate Water Management Regimes in Latin America

 Across Latin America, legal recognition of nonstate water management regimes continues to be a sought after strategy for updating and improving rural water sectors.
 However, our understanding of the conditions under which this kind of policy proves effective in water management and access terms is lagging, both empirically and theoretically.
-Further research, spanning irrigation and drinking water regimes, will strenghten our understanding of this policy trend.
-Drawing comparisons between and among Bolivia, Costa Rica, Ecuador, Nicaragua, and Peru, this research demonstrates the importance of looking “beyond the laws” to understand the intersection of policy and legal frameworks with water management practices, state-society relations, and environmental change in Latin America.
+Further research, spanning irrigation and drinking water regimes, will strengthen our understanding of this policy trend.
+Drawing comparisons between and among Costa Rica, Honduras, Nicaragua, and Peru, this research demonstrates the importance of looking “beyond the laws” to understand the intersection of policy and legal frameworks with water management practices, state-society relations, and environmental change in Latin America.

 ◊ Local Responses to Hydraulic Fracturing in the Context of Higher Education